 GDPR has brought comparable principles to all of Europe.

-Software development principles, such as privacy by design as well as privacy by default emerge out of these laws.
+Software development principles, such as privacy by design as well as privacy by default emerged out of these laws.

 Privacy by design means that systems should be designed with privacy in mind.
 Technology and systems architecture have the job to facilitate privacy.